-- •Describe the company - o ← The company's location, size and operating history - o The products and/or services currently offered - •• Appropriate Tax Identification Numbers. - Business Questionnaire that includes baseline employment and revenue - •Describe the proposed project or proposed purpose for the funds - o_Amount of funds requested and how the proceeds will be used - •O____Describe any private financing you have sought. - The economic impact, including employment (both direct and indirect) and forecasted revenue growth resulting from the project - The applicant's position that the uses of loan proceeds can be capitalized under Generally Accepted Accounting Principles - Total eligible project costs - Amount and source of matching funds - Personal financial statements of all owners, past 2 years personal income tax returns, and equity position This requirement applies to all principals/owners with at least 20% ownership of the company, and the guaranter for the loan. - Personal History Statement of all principals owning 20% or more of the business - Report of creditworthiness or traditional financing, -or -qualified federal or state funding through a similar process in which the viability of the business has been substantially reviewed

-• -Itemization and verification of collateral (i.e. appraisals, serial numbers, titles, insurance, etc.)

-□ Include three years reviewed and/or audited financials
+- Describe the company - o The company's location, size and operating history - o The products and/or services currently offered - o Appropriate Tax Identification Numbers. - Business Questionnaire that includes baseline employment and revenue - Describe the proposed project or proposed purpose for the funds - Amount of funds requested and how the proceeds will be used - Describe any private financing you have sought. - The economic impact, including employment (both direct and indirect) and forecasted revenue growth resulting from the project - The applicant's position that the uses of loan proceeds can be capitalized under Generally Accepted Accounting Principles - Total eligible project costs - Amount and source of matching funds - Personal financial statements of all owners, past 2 years personal income tax returns, and equity position - Personal History Statement of all principals owning 20% or more of the business - Report of creditworthiness or traditional financing, , or qualified federal or state funding through a similar process in which the viability of the business has been substantially reviewed - Itemization and verification of collateral (i.e. appraisals, serial numbers, titles, insurance, etc.) - Include three years reviewed and/or audited financials

 Any business interested in obtaining funding shall submit a Program funding application to the Chief Development Officer for initial review.
 An application fee may be required.
-The board will establish the fee annually, which and it will not exceed \$1000.
-Initial review of all submitted materials will be conducted by a panel to include the Chief Development Officer, or his or her designee, a representative from the Department of Law, and a representative from the Department of Finance. and Administration.
+The board will establish the fee annually and it will not exceed \$1000.

+Initial review of all submitted materials will be conducted by a panel to include the Chief Development Officer, or his or her designee, a representative from the Department of Law, and a representative from the Department of Finance and Administration.